-Supreme Court Won't Hear Case To Ticket Homeless For Sleeping In Public Spaces
+Supreme Court Won't Hear Case On Ban Against Homeless Sleeping In Public Spaces

 The Department of Housing and Urban Development found that more than 550,000 people experienced homelessness on a single night in January 2018.
 Of those, nearly 200,000 were unsheltered.

 The case now returns to the 9th Circuit.
-The city of Boise says it's evaluating its next steps.
+The city of Boise says it is evaluating its next steps.